pmh192/Tourneynizer/backend/README.md

 Now run `./scripts/migrate.sh`.
 Now all your databases will have tables in them.
 That's it for now!

 For connecting to the database, you'll need to have the proper environment variables set.
-Export the following into a file called `variables.env`.
+Export the following into a file called `.env`.
 ```
 export TOURNEYNIZER_DRIVER_CLASS_NAME_TEST=org.postgresql.Driver
 export TOURNEYNIZER_URL_TEST=jdbc:postgresql://localhost:5432/tourneynizer-test